 5. Engulfed in Natural Beauty

-Granted, I’m biased on this point, but it’s not without reason.
-When I lived in Paris, taking a break from the city was always an expensive ordeal.
-So, I wanted to live in a place where I could get out in nature and go walking.
+So, I wanted to live in a city where I could get out in nature and walk.
 I didn’t realize how important it was for me until I didn’t have it.

-Useful Tip: Most of these activities are accessible by public transportation, but, if there is a place that’s not, renting a car in Strasbourg is cheap and easy!
+Helpful Tip: Most of these activities are accessible by public transportation, but, if there is a place that’s not, renting a car in Strasbourg is cheap and easy.

 6. Minimal Language Barrier